create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 ## Plane Viewer

-The Plane Viewer is useful especially for 2D scenes and in conjunction with the [OrthoViewpoint](../components/navigation/orthoviewpoint).
+The Plane Viewer is useful especially for 2D scenes and in conjunction with the [OrthoViewpoint](../components/navigation/orthoviewpoint) node.

 ### Viewer Controls